quiet/quiet/README.md

 * Joseph Gaeddert, for his excellent SDR library, encouragement, and feedback on all things DSP
 * Alon Zakai and @juj for advising me on emscripten and for taking my PRs
 * Jan-Ivar Bruaroey and Maire Reavy for helping me patch the echo cancellation behavior of Firefox's getUserMedia
+* Josh Gao for advising me on API design and C idioms.
 * Fabrice Bellard for thoughtfully answering a stranger's question out of the blue about digital communications